 Sometimes energetic, organized people get themselves overcommitted and do not allow enough time in their schedule for relaxation.
 The wear and tear of always having to be somewhere and doing something can be quite stressful.
 Can you make sure you schedule exercise, yoga, or meditation into your daily routine?

 Another way in which people sometimes contribute to their stress is by overreacting to events.
 Do you sometimes exaggerate the magnitude of the problem rather than put it in perspective?
 Do you complain about a problem to the point that it starts to take on a life of its own?
 It is important to assume the attitude that life is to be lived, taking the good along with the bad.
 It is important to accept your feelings and express them and at some point be able to start problem-solving.

 These are just a few of the possible ways in which stress can affect your life.
-This message is simply an overview on stress management and frequently people need help examining their specific situation.
-The Counseling Center is available to help with stress management, so stop by or call for an appointment.
+The Counseling Center is available to help you develop a stress management plan, so stop by or call 410-617-2273 to schedule an appointment.